Family Card

 The “Old World”

-Recently, my son Thomas and I visited Ellis Island, and our appreciation for our immigrant ancestors’ courage and grit for coming to America greatly increased!
+Recently, my son Thomas and I visited Ellis Island, and our appreciation for our immigrant ancestors’ courage in coming to America greatly increased!

-The Atlantic passage was so terrible that some immigrants prayed their ship would sink to end the seemingly endless journey on board the appallingly overcrowded and often sick ships.
+The Atlantic passage was so terrible that some immigrants prayed their ship would sink to end the seemingly endless journey on board the appallingly overcrowded, often sick ships.

-Once in America, many suffered discrimination and lived hard lives as farmers, laborers, miners, mill workers, or blacksmiths, often with the added burden of learning English.
+Once in America, many suffered discrimination and lived hard lives as farmers, laborers, miners, or mill workers, often with the added burden of learning English.

-Among the 10,245 families I have gathered on this site, you will find ancestors who came to America from: Austria, Canada, Czechoslovakia, England, France, Germany, Greece, Ireland, Italy, Norway, Poland, Prussia, Russia, Scotland, Serbia, Spain, Sweden, Switzerland, the Netherlands, Ukraine, Wales, and Yugoslavia.
+Among the 10,453 families I have gathered here, you’ll find ancestors who came to America from Austria, Canada, Czechoslovakia, England, France, Germany, Greece, Ireland, Italy, Norway, Poland, Prussia, Russia, Scotland, Serbia, Spain, Sweden, Switzerland, the Netherlands, Ukraine, Wales, and Yugoslavia.

 America is truly the melting pot of the world!

-A foreign flag means this is an immigrant ancestor to America or a relative who remained in Europe, and I don’t have other images.
+A foreign flag denotes an immigrant ancestor to America or a relative who remained in Europe, and I don’t have images of them.

 Great Grandparents Pietro and Caterina (Michela) Trabucco’s 1925 family reunion in Agliè, Italy.
-Grandfather John and Grandmother Mary (Goettina) Trabucco returned to Italy with 13-year-old Matilda (Trabucco) Johnson, who stands at left behind her parents who are seated with 10-year-old son Pete Trabucco sitting in front.
-Grandpa Trabucco sits next to his mother, Great Grandmother Caterina Matilde (Michela) Trabucco, and John’s father, Great Grandfather Pietro Trabucco.
+Grandfather John and Grandmother Mary (Goettina) Trabucco are the seated couple on the left.
+They returned to Italy with 13-year-old daughter Matilda (Trabucco) Johnson, who stands at left behind her parents with 10-year-old son Pete Trabucco sitting cross-legged on the ground in front.
+Grandpa Trabucco sits next to his mother, Great Grandmother Caterina Matilde (Michela) Trabucco, and at the center is John’s father, Great Grandfather Pietro Trabucco.

-Standing behind and to the right of Grandpa Trabucco stand his sister Caterina, brother Giovanni, and sister Margherita.
+Standing behind and to the right of Grandpa Trabucco are his sister Caterina, brother Giovanni, and his sister Margherita.
 Seated below Caterina is their brother Zio, and to the right, seated with her family, is Grandpa’s sister Maria.
 Grandpa’s siblings’ children make up the rest of the group.
-To my Italian cousins, if you know the children’s names in this photograph, please email me.
+To my Italian cousins, if you know the children’s names, please email me.
 They were born in the late teens or 1920s.

 Mom was in Paris on her 13th birthday, and they bought her a black parasol.
-This was a significant visit, for this was the last time Grandpa and Grandma saw his parents and their siblings and the single time in their lives that Matilda and Pete would ever meet their grandparents and cousins.
+This was a significant visit, for this was the last time Grandpa and Grandma saw his parents and their siblings, and the single time in their lives that Matilda and Pete would ever meet their grandparents and cousins.
+Individuals made great sacrifices to come to the “new” world!

 An “American Genealogy”

 My initial goal was to create an “American Genealogy” tracing ALL my lines back to the person who first came to these shores.
-A goal that still eludes me and will probably never be completed.
-I’m back in the 1700s and 1600s with many families, and there is still no ship in sight!
+A goal that, after all these decades, still eludes me and will probably never be completed.
+I’m back in the 1700s and 1600s with many family lines, and still, there is no ship in sight!

-For the immigrants themselves, I created an Immigrant sailing ship image, which is attached to our ancestors who came from Europe for a new life in America.
+For the immigrants, a sailing ship image is attached to ancestors who came from Europe for a new life in America.

-To see our Immigrants to America ancestors, click in the Contents section below.
+To see a list of our immigrant ancestors to America, click in the Contents section below.

 Also on this site are included my wife Nadine (Milosavich) Johnson, brother-in-laws Wiley Therwhanger and Joe Ponikvar, and son-in-law Colin Stark’s genealogies.
-I have done some work on your American genealogies, but check for mistakes or omissions if this is important to you.
+We’re all family.
+I have done a little work on your genealogies, but I would double-check if this is important to you.

-Hopefully, there’s enough information on all the many related families to help you in your quest to learn about your roots.
+Hopefully, there’s enough information on all the many related families to help you learn about your roots.

 Ancestors at War

-Our Johnson, Hurt, and 2 Ryan ancestors were in many of America's conflicts.
+Our Johnson, Hurt, and the 2 Ryan ancestral lines were in many of America's conflicts.

-During the Revolutionary War, we have 91 relatives or their spouses who fought or supported the Revolution.
-Most are not direct-line ancestors, and I’m sure that the total number will undoubtedly grow as I discover more men of this period.
+During the Revolutionary War, we have a total of 108 relatives or their spouses who fought or supported the revolution.
+Most are not direct-line ancestors, and I’m sure this number will grow as I discover more of this period.

-A more complete and clickable list of Our Grandfathers in war and events can be found at the bottom of this page.
-It is amazing how many of our Johnson, Hurt, and 2 Ryan ancestors were involved!
+A much more complete, clickable list of our relatives in war and other major events is available at the bottom of this page.

-During the Civil War, we had participants on both sides, though no direct line Confederate Johnson or Ryan ancestors have yet been found.
-Currently, we have a total of 77 Union and 39 Confederate relatives which I discovered.
+During the Civil War, we had participants on both sides, though no direct line Confederate Johnson or Ryan ancestors has yet been found.
+Currently, we have a total of 116 Union and 70 Confederate relatives discovered so far.

-3G Grandfather Sandifer H. Hurt (1823-1861) who also had previously fought in the Second Seminole Indian War (Florida) was killed in the First Battle of Springfield (Missouri).
+3G Grandfather Sandifer H. Hurt (1823-1861), who also had previously fought in the Second Seminole Indian War (FL), was killed in the First Battle of Springfield (MO).

-3G Grandfather Hiram Tuck (1807-1866) fought for the Union, as did Union Private 2G Grandfather Wiley Jay Ryan (1840-1907).
-Wiley is seen on the masthead of this page and on the right above.
-Wiley fought in the Battle of Spring Hill (Tennessee) and was wounded during the Battle of Franklin (Tennessee), where 6 Confederate generals were killed.
+3G Grandfather Hiram Tuck (1807-1866) fought for the Union, as did 2G Grandfather Wiley Jay Ryan (1840-1907).
+Wiley, at age 64, is on the masthead of this page.
+Wiley fought in the Battle of Spring Hill (TN) and was wounded shortly thereafter during the Battle of Franklin (TN), during which 6 Confederate generals were killed.
 His 1904 photograph came from 2C2R Olen Ross Gowens through 4C Esther Lebeck.
+Wiley was with the 44th Missouri Infantry at the Carter house garden, which held the line and prevented a Confederate victory.

 Ancestors at Peace

-Most of our male ancestors followed more peaceful pursuits as farmers, shopkeepers, doctors, judges, or teachers.
+Most male ancestors followed more peaceful pursuits as farmers, shopkeepers, doctors, judges, or teachers.
 Great Grandfather Hiram Monroe Ryan (1868-1904) built the first (and probably the only) steam-powered merry-go-round!
-In colonial America, our relatives were government officials, a governor or two, state supreme court justices, and even a spy in the war.
+In colonial America, relatives were government officials, a governor or two, state supreme court justices, and even a Revolutionary War spy.

 We have relatives who were musicians and writers.
-Grandfather William Henry Johnson (1896-1980) was a shopkeeper and salesman who loved writing short stories and poems his entire life or his son Buddy Johnson (1919-1986) who was on television and radio for decades, had a band “The Colorado Rangers” for 40 years and knew all the Western stars of the 1950s.
+Grandfather William Henry Johnson (1896-1980) was a shopkeeper and salesman who loved writing short stories and poems his entire life, and his son, my father Buddy Johnson (1919-1986), was on TV/radio for decades.
+He had a band, “The Colorado Rangers,” for 40 years and knew many of the Western stars of the 50s and 60s.
 My book about Dad can be found at https://buddyjohnson.net.

 Our Grandmothers

 Our Grandmothers were women of grit and courage, often having numerous children, many of whom died as infants or very young.
-One woman, who is not a direct ancestor had 22 children while another had 17.
-Ten or more children was not unusual among our female ancestors.
+One woman, not a direct ancestor, had 22 children while another had 17.
+Ten or more children were not unusual among our female ancestors.
 Often, women died in childbirth or shortly thereafter, as did 2G Grandmother Sarah Ann Stockdell (1837-1863) shortly after having Great Grandfather James Albert Johnson (1863-1948) during the Civil War.

 Many grandmothers remarried after their husbands died in war or were killed by Indians.
-They were spirited women like 2G Grandmother Margaret Ann Burke (1840-1930) (shown at the left.
-She argued with renegades who tore off her porch to roast her cattle, which they butchered in her yard.
-Her husband, 2G Grandfather Charles Henry Hurt (1840-1880), was possibly a bushwhacker or Union soldier, though this is yet to be proven.
-His father Abner Ryan Sr. (1794-1865), a War of 1812 veteran, was killed at the end of the Civil War by Confederate irregulars.
-History is messy!
+They were spirited women like 2G Grandmother Margaret Ann Burke (1840-1930) (shown at the left.)
+She argued with renegades or soldiers who tore off her porch to roast her cattle, which they butchered in her yard.
+Her husband, 2G Grandfather Charles Henry Hurt (1840-1880), was possibly a bushwhacker or a Union soldier, yet to be determined.
+His father, Abner Ryan Sr. (1794-1865), a War of 1812 veteran, was killed at the end of the Civil War by Confederate irregulars.
+History is complicated and messy!

-At 16, Great Grandmother Nancy “Nicie” Ann Ryan (1871-1938) eloped with Great Grandfather Hiram Monroe Ryan (1868-1904).
+At 16, Great Grandmother Nancy Ann “Nicie” Ryan (1871-1938) eloped with Great Grandfather Hiram Monroe Ryan (1868-1904).
 Her father, Union Civil War veteran 2G Grandfather Wiley Jay Ryan (1840-1907), followed them and found them stuck in a buggy in the middle of a river at night.
 He forced them to marry at first light.
 Monroe died young at 36, leaving his widow Nicie with 7 children to raise.
 Over the years, Nicie took on 4 additional husbands.
 Some were older, and she took care of them, and they helped her and her children survive.
-Her third husband Isaac Willett (1837-1914) served with New York’s 9th cavalry in the Civil War in many battles and was at Appomattox for the conclusion of the Civil War, I have his G.A.R.
-(Grand Army of the Republic) medal and his Union Army discharge paper seen in the masthead above.
+Her third husband, Isaac Willett (1837-1914), served with New York’s 9th cavalry in the Civil War and was at Appomattox for the conclusion of the Civil War.
+Grandma Roy Ryan gave me his G.A.R.
+(Grand Army of the Republic) medal and his Union Army discharge paper, seen in the masthead above.
 When Nicie died decades later as an old woman, she was buried next to Hiram, her first love.

-And at 16, my Grandmother Antonia Maria “Mary” (Goettina) Trabucco (1892-1957) (left) came to America through Ellis Island by herself after her mother died, leaving one sister Govanna “Joanna” (Goiettina) Sandretto (1876-1976) (right) in Italy, who married Giuseppe Sandretto.
+Also at 16, my Grandmother Antonia Maria “Mary” (Goettina) Trabucco (1892-1957) (left) came to America through Ellis Island by herself after her mother died, leaving one older sister Govanna “Joanna” (Goiettina) Sandretto (1876-1976) (right) in Italy, who married Giuseppe Sandretto.
 Many of our current Italian relatives are her descendants.

 NOTE: The American immigrants spelled their name Goettina, while relatives who remained in Italy spell it with an “i” as in Goiettina.

-Grandmother Mary and her two older Goettina sisters Madelina “Madeline” (Goettina) Goglio (1871-1927) (left) who married Giuseppe “Joseph” Goglio in Italy before 1893 and Caterina “Katie” (Goettina) Frullo (1879-1948) (right) who married Giovanni “John” Frullo in Cañon City, Colorado in 1901 had many children whose descendants today are scattered throughout the Western United States.
+Grandmother Mary and her two older sisters, Madelina “Madeline” (Goettina) Goglio (1871-1927) (left), who married Giuseppe “Joseph” Goglio in Italy before 1893, and Caterina “Katie” (Goettina) Frullo (1879-1948) (right), who married Giovanni “John” Frullo in Cañon City, Colorado in 1901, had many children.
+Their descendants are scattered today throughout the Western United States.

-If you have a Goglio, Frullo, or Sandretto ancestor, you can thank them.
+If you have a Goglio, Frullo, or Sandretto ancestor, you can thank these women.

-Today, we have numerous relatives of all ages in northern Italy in the Trabucco, Sandretto, and associated families!
+We have numerous relatives of all ages in Italy today in the Trabucco, Sandretto, Goiettina, and associated families, with most living in northern Italy.

-The 1968 Johnson reunion, which was organized by Pat Johnson, I photographed at Kitty & Wiley’s house on Chicago Creek south of Idaho Springs, Colorado.
-What a great time that was!
+The 1968 Johnson reunion was organized by Pat Johnson, and I photographed it at Kitty & Wiley Therwhanger’s house on Chicago Creek south of Idaho Springs, Colorado.
+What a great time!
+Mom wanted me to document this and a later Trabucco reunion later that same year.

 L to R: sanding: 1.
 Dewey Barron 2.
 Madeline (Johnson) Barron 3. young woman in back?
 4. Dena Richardson 5.
 Lucy (Schneider) Barnett 6.
 Kay (Barnett) Garner 7.
 Kitty (Johnson) Therwhanger 8.
 Joe Barnett 9.
 Tillie (Trabucco) Johnson 10.
 Madeline (Johnson) Barnett 11.
 Grandpa Bill Johnson 12.
 Grandma Roea (Ryan) Johnson 13.
 Doyle Johnson 14.
 Katherine (Simons) Johnson 15.
 Linda (Pitts) Johnson 16.
 Wiley Therwhanger 17.
 Phyllis (Wissel) Griswould 17a.
 Rhonda Griswould 18.
 Floyd Griswould 19.
 Sigrid (Fischer) Griswold 20.
 Harry Griswold 21.
 Billie (Margurite) Johnson 22.
 Marty Barnett 23.
 Billy Gene Johnson (back of his head) 24.
 Pat (Johnson) Ponikvar 25.
 Gene Johnson 26.
 Maria (Ortega) Johnson 27.
 Jeffery Johnson, in front: 28.
 Michelle Garner 29.
 Suzette Barnett 30.
 Von Therwhanger 31. child’s top of head?
 32. Felectia Johnson 33.
 Wade Therwhanger 34.
 Greg Griswould 35.
 Neil Richardson 36.
 Michael Garner 37.
 John Johnson 38.
 Duane Koski.
 If you know 3 and 31 in this photograph, please email me their names.

-We have over 55 men, on both sides of the family, who worked for the influential, behemoth Colorado, Fuel & Iron Corporation, either at the main Pueblo steel mill, on its Colorado & Wyoming railroad, or in the numerous mines scattered across Colorado and the surrounding states.
+We have 57 men, on both sides of the family, who worked for the influential, behemoth Colorado, Fuel & Iron Corporation, either at the Pueblo mill, on its Colorado & Wyoming railroad, or in the mines scattered across Colorado and surrounding states.
 In 1906, the Scientific American Journal estimated that 10 percent of Colorado’s population depended on wages earned from the CF&I or its subsidiaries.

-Pueblo the "Steel City of the West,” is where the “Robber Barons,” like the Rockefellers, Goulds, Guggenheims, and Osgoods, sent their kids to train them in the family businesses.
-After the Civil War, it was located here because of the abundance of water and to help process the mineral wealth of the nearby mountains.
-It was the only steel mill west of the Mississippi before World War II and its steel was used in major buildings, bridges, and other large structures throughout the Central and Western United States.
+Pueblo, the "Steel City of the West,” is where the “Robber Barons,” like the Rockefellers, Goulds, and Guggenheims, sent their kids to train them in the family businesses.
+After the Civil War, it was located here because of the abundant water to help process the mineral wealth of the nearby mountains.
+It was the only steel mill west of the Mississippi before World War II, and its steel was and still is used in major buildings, bridges, and other large structures throughout the United States.

 The CF&I attracted workers from all over the world as they advertised widely in Europe!
-At one point, Pueblo had over two dozen foreign language newspapers for all the new arrivals.
+At one point, Pueblo had over thirty foreign language newspapers for all the new arrivals, and even to this day, neighborhoods are known for their heritage.
+Today it is the Rocky Mountain Steel Mill, producer of the world’s longest railroad rails.
+The nearby Steelworks Center of the West is a wonderful museum for anyone with CF&I ancestors or interested in this history.

 To see CF&I ancestors, click the list in Contents below.